-There are several areas with opportunities for improvement that are being investigated.
+Several areas with opportunities for improvement are being investigated.

 The current printing model is extremely complex.

 How complex?
-If you chart it out, it looks something like the image below.
+If you chart it out, it looks something like this:

 Why does this complexity matter?

-Having a setup like this one has side effects that can make your printing experience less enjoyable.
+Having a setup like this one carries side effects that can impact your printing experience.

-- Having a wide variety of printers makes them harder to support, meaning when one stops working, it can take longer to get going again.
+- Unstandardized printers are harder to support, meaning when one stops working, it can take longer to get going again.
 That leaves fewer printers to be shared among everyone trying to print.

-- Having a wide variety of printing rates at different departments means you might get surprised by the cost of a print job when you try printing at a new location.
+- Discrepancy of printing rates among different departments means you might get surprised by the cost of a print job when you try printing at a new location.

-- Numerous charging options require you to manage more accounts, and can be distracting when all you want to do is print your documents.
+- Numerous charging options require you to manage more accounts, and can be distracting when all you want to do is seamlessly print your files.

-- Finally, complex systems require more resources to support them, which means fewer resources for supporting other things you might need.
+- Finally, complex systems require more support resources, which means fewer resources to support the other services you might need.

-Here are some of the areas that are being evaluated and why:
+These are some of the areas being evaluated to improve the Student Printing experience:

 |Unit Client/ Desktop Applications||Support complexity